The untold stories of Americans who served in the Royal Canadian Air Force in WW II

 About The Book

 They voluntarily enlisted in the RCAF in WW II prior to America’s entry into the conflict.
-Because of age, marital status or education, they were unable to meet the stringent pre-war American flying service entry requirements.
+Because of age, marital status or education, they were unable to meet the stringent pre-war American military flying service entry requirements.

 Their dream was to fly and that is the principal reason more than 8,000 made the trek north to Canada.